microsoft/BotFramework-FunctionalTests/Docs/pipelines.md

 These are the available lenguages for the dependencies registry and version variables:

-You can choose one of the following options to select the package's feed, if not declared or empty, default will be used.
+You can choose between one of the following options to select the package's feed.

 - DotNet
   - Artifacts (default)
   - MyGet (default for V3 skill)
   - NuGet
-  - Custom feed url
 - JS
   - MyGet (default)
   - Npm
-  - Custom feed url
 - Python (Not available for SkillsV3)
   - Artifacts (default)
   - Pypi
   - Test.Pypi
-  - Custom feed url

-Example: `DependenciesRegistryDotNetHosts = NuGet`
+The version parameters support LATEST (default), STABLE, or a specific version.

 Note: npm and nuget feeds only supports stable versions, fill the corresponding variable with a specific version or set it to `stable`.